ShotaDeguchi/dnn_activation/README.md

 ﻿# dnn_activation
 This repo is a supplementary material for [author's blog post (Japanese)](link).
-We investigate the relationship between [DNN (Deep Neural Network) approximation](https://doi.org/10.1016/0893-6080(89)90020-8) and activation function selection.
+Through a few instances, we investigate the relationship between [DNN (Deep Neural Network) approximation](https://doi.org/10.1016/0893-6080(89)90020-8) and activation function selection.

 ## Purpose
-Activation functions introduce non-linearity to DNN approximation i.e. DNN approximations are heavily dependent on the properties of the selected activation functions.
-This repo's codes learns several functions with 5 different activation functions, namely, ReLU, ELU, Swish, sin, and tanh.
-Networks have different parameter initializations, [Glorot normal](https://proceedings.mlr.press/v9/glorot10a.html) for sin and tanh activation, [He normal](https://arxiv.org/abs/1502.01852) for ReLU, ELU, Swish.
+Activation functions are essential to introduce non-linearity to DNNs i.e. DNN approximations are heavily dependent on the properties of the selected activation functions.
+This repo builds neural networks to learn several functions with 3 different activation functions, namely, ReLU, Swish, and tanh.
+Networks have different parameter initializations, [Glorot normal](https://proceedings.mlr.press/v9/glorot10a.html) for tanh activation, [He normal](https://arxiv.org/abs/1502.01852) for ReLU ([Nair (2010)](https://www.cs.toronto.edu/~fritz/absps/reluICML.pdf)) and Swish ([Ramachandran (2017)](http://arxiv.org/abs/1710.05941), [Elfwing (2018)](https://arxiv.org/abs/1702.03118)).

 ## Example
 snapshots from examples.